X User Shares Video Of Namo Bharat Train Crossing Eastern Peripheral Expressway, PM Modi Reacts

 Last year, Prime Minister Narendra Modi inaugurated India's first semi-high-speed regional rail service regional called 'Namo Bharat'.
 The historic moment marked the introduction of the Regional Rapid Transit System (RRTS) in India.
 Notably, these trains have seen an average daily ridership of around 3000 since being opened for public use on October 21, 2023.
 Recently, an X user posted a stunning video of a Namo Bharat train crossing the Eastern Peripheral Expressway.
 The Eastern Peripheral Expressway is a 135 km long, six-lane expressway that passes through Uttar Pradesh and Haryana.

-Prime Minister Narendra Modi was also impressed with the visuals and called it a ''great video.''
+Prime Minister Narendra Modi was impressed with the visuals and applauded the user, calling it a ''great video.''
 He said that the user's timeline gives a good perspective of the new India they are building together.

-''Stunning View of #Namo_Bharat train crossing Eastern Peripheral Expressway,'' YouTuber Mohit Kumar wrote who covers Infrastructure Projects.
+''Stunning View of #Namo_Bharat train crossing Eastern Peripheral Expressway,'' YouTuber Mohit Kumar who covers Infrastructure Projects, wrote on X while sharing the video.

 Watch the video here: